mjchaudhary00/heart-disease-ml-project_/readme.md

   "smoking": 0
 }

-⚠️ Ethical Disclaimer
+⚠️ Limitations

-This project is strictly educational.
+Synthetic dataset

+Not medically validated

+For learning and demonstration only

-The model must NOT be used for diagnosis, treatment, or clinical decision-making.
+Should not be used for diagnosis
-Synthetic data is used — no real patients involved.

-📌 Future Improvements

-Add probability calibration (Platt/Isotonic)

-Fairness testing across demographic groups

-Hyperparameter tuning with Optuna

-Deployment via Streamlit or HuggingFace Spaces

-Convert API into a full app (UI + backend)

-👤 Author

-Mehul J. Chaudhary (Mj)
+👤 Author — Mehul “Mj” Chaudhary

 AI-powered Epidemiology Expert
-Data Analyst | ML Engineer
+Data Scientist | ML Engineer | Health Analytics
-India